pawlos/symmetrical-octo-broccoli/README.md

 Minimum plan:
 - implement profiler class that can be used as a profiler for .NET based applications
-- gather informations about stack traces dduring the excution of the program
+- gather informations about stack traces during the excution of the program
 - implement basic flame-graph to visualize the execution timelime

 ## Debugging ##